jiafulow/hgcal_testbeam_daq/projects/README.md

 ##### testbeam_5b
 This includes peek, poke, scan, reset programs for SKIROC2 slow control register.
 The previous bitbang program is also included.

+##### testbeam_6a
+(Starting from this project, we switch to Vivado 2015.4 and PetaLinux 2015.4)

+This is an example block design with 2 registers and 2 block RAMs for communication between ZedBoard and FMC_IO, using commands encoded by simplified IPbus protocol.
+This is the implementation of the transport layer.